Konstantinos-Papanagnou/ipTrace/README.md

                         The ip address or domain name to examine -v, --verbose         Increase output verbosity
   -l LISTINPUT, --listinput LISTINPUT
                         Input a list of addresses and/or domain names from an external file.
-The file must contain one ip address or domain name per line
-  -o OUTPUT, --output OUTPUT
+                        The file must contain one ip address or domain name per line -o OUTPUT, --output OUTPUT
                         Output file to export data
-  -a, --accurate        The ip-api is not very accurate on it's geolocation traces so use the -a option to get more accurate results
+  -a, --accurate        The ip-api is not very accurate on it\'s geolocation traces so use
-                        from whatismyipaddress.com. whatismyipaddress strictly
+                        the -a option to get more accurate results from whatismyipaddress.com. whatismyipaddress strictly does not allow
-                        does not allow webscraping to their website so you will be prompted there automatically when using this option.
+                        webscraping to their website so you will be prompted there automatically when using this option.
+  -V VISUAL, --visual VISUAL
-  -V, --visual          Create Visual Map (Make a htmloutput.html file in the current directory and display it on firefox)
+                        Create Visual Map and display it (Expects file location) -m, --mobile          Using Termux for android support

 At least one of the -l or -i option must be declared!